executablebooks/sphinx-external-toc/README.md

 ## API

-The ToC file is parsed to a `SiteMap`, which is a `MutableMapping` subclass, with keys representing docnames mapping to a `DocItem` that stores information on the toctrees it should contain:
+The ToC file is parsed to a `SiteMap`, which is a `MutableMapping` subclass, with keys representing docnames mapping to a `Document` that stores information on the toctrees it should contain:

 ```python
 import yaml